 - Ask each member to briefly summarize their point of view (without interruption or personal attacks).

-- This short conversation should clarify the disagreement and conflicting views.
+- This short conversation should clarify the disagreement and conflicting opinions.

-- Sometimes, a leader must own some of the responsibility and help employees resolve workplace conflict.
+- Sometimes, leaders must take some or all of the responsibility for the situation to help employees resolve workplace conflict.

 - Leaders, ask yourself, "What about the situation is causing these team members to fail?"

 4 | If the situation needs further exploration, use a process adapted from Stephen Covey - ask participants to share what the other employees can do to remedy the situation.